Types of Addiction

 Common side effects of alcohol abuse and heavy drinking are:

 - Blackouts (Not remembering what the drinker did while drinking)

 - Increased urination

 Understanding Alcohol Use Disorders

-When alcohol is consumed, it causes feelings of euphoria.
+When someone consumes alcohol, they experience feelings of euphoria.
 Some use alcohol to “loosen up” in social situations.
-With repeated consumption and abuse, especially binge drinking, individuals begin to become dependent and are not able to function normally when alcohol isn’t in their system.
-Once a person gets to the point of physical dependence, they will go through a physical withdrawal, which can be fatal.
-All detoxification from alcohol should be monitored by a medical professional.
+With repeated consumption and abuse, especially binge drinking, individuals become dependent and cannot function as they need to when alcohol isn’t in their system.
+Once a person reaches the point of physical dependence, they will go through a physical withdrawal, which can be fatal.
+All detoxification from alcohol requires monitoring by a medical professional.
 There are many alcohol detox programs available for those struggling with substance abuse disorders.
 Call GateHouse today for more information.

 - There are 95,000 alcohol related deaths in the U.S. each year

 - Over 3 million American teenagers have an alcohol abuse problem

 - Alcohol poisoning kills six people every day